When is the best time to fly to San Sebastian?

 Cheap flights to San Sebastián are plentiful in the wintertime when bay breezes chill the shore and the beaches are bare.
 Why not plan your holiday during late January: January 20 is the feast of San Sebastián.
 Join the fun as the Tamborrada festival hits the streets.
 The lively celebration is complete with midnight parades and mouth-watering banquets at the gourmet clubs, or sociedades gastronómicas, in town.
 If you’re looking to visit San Sebastián in the warmer weather, try booking a flight to San Sebastián for late April or May: The spring rains are heaviest in the beginning of the season and the oncoming heat of summer make for pleasant conditions for beachcombing.

 San Sebastían, located along the northern coast of Spain in the Basque Country, has been a favourite resort and seaside destination for Western Europeans since the early 19th century.
 The city, which is known locally as Donostia-San Sebastián, is a premier destination in Spain for its cultural attractions, breath-taking beaches and vibrant nightlife.

-One of the most appealing aspects of San Sebastian is the exquisite Basque cuisine: While the meal on your San Sebastian flight might not appeal to your palette, the local restaurants boast flavourful menus and a unique setting that appeals to vacationers who enjoy the regional fare and beautiful weather.
+One of the most appealing aspects of San Sebastian is the exquisite Basque cuisine: While the meal on your flight might not appeal to your palette, the local restaurants boast flavourful menus and a unique setting that appeals to travellers who enjoy the regional fare and beautiful weather.
 With celebrations scheduled throughout the year paying tribute to Basque heritage and the history of San Sebastián, it’s easy to get swept away in this Spanish city.